The Military in Australia: How Our Defence Force Shapes Up

 The Royal Australian Navy operates a fleet of modern surface combatants and submarines.

-The ANZAC-class frigates form the backbone of Australia’s surface fleet.
+The ANZAC-class frigates form the essential core of Australia’s surface fleet, excelling in anti-submarine warfare and maritime patrol missions.

-The Navy is also preparing for the future with plans to acquire nuclear-powered submarines through the AUKUS partnership.
+The Navy is also preparing for the future by procuring nuclear-powered submarines through the AUKUS partnership, which will greatly enhance Australia’s undersea warfare capabilities.

 Air Force and Aircraft